-Some kinds of materials are not completely represented in the guide: archival materials that have not yet been cataloged, many photographs, correspondence, and books.
+Many things in the collections don't appear yet in the Guide, such as archival materials that have not yet been cataloged, many photographs, correspondence, and books.

-The map interface shows those materials that have clear information indicating that they come from a specific place.
-However, if a place is not marked on the map, there may still be materials at the APS that are from there.
+If a place is not marked on the map, there may still be materials at the APS that are from there.
+This map interface shows materials that have clear information indicating that they were recorded at a specific place.

 The APS Center for Native American and Indigenous Research (CNAIR) serves all people interested in using the Library & Museum's resources.
 We welcome all questions and are eager to assist in locating materials.
 Contact Brian Carpenter, Curator of Indigenous Materials (firstname.lastname@example.org), for more information.